 2014, there were over 500,000 plug-in electric passenger cars and utility vans in the world.
 The U.S leading plug-in electric car sales with 45% share of global sales.
 The world’s top selling all-electric cars in 2014 were the Nissan Leaf (61,507), Tesla Model S (31,655), BMW i3 (16,052), and the Renault Zoe (11,323).
 Accounting for plug-in hybrids, the Leaf and the Model S also ranked first and second among the world’s top 10 selling plug-in electric cars

 2016, Norway became the first country where 5% of all registered cars was a plug-in electric vehicle

-2018, December the global stock of plug-in electric cars reached 5.1 million units, consisting of 3.3 million all-electric cars (65%) and 1.8 million plug-in hybrid cars (35%).
+2018, December starts to see the rise of the electric vehicle revolution the global stock of plug-in electric cars reached 5.1 million units, consisting of 3.3 million all-electric cars (65%) and 1.8 million plug-in hybrid cars (35%).
 Despite the rapid growth experienced, the plug-in electric car segment represents about 1 out of every 250 motor vehicles on the world’s roads at the end of 2018

 Source: Reuters Graphics and U.S. Department of Energy

 Conventional vehicles – Use internal combustion engines.
 Fuel is injected into the engine, mixing with air before being ignited to start the engine.

 Hybrid electric vehicles – Powered by both engine and electric motor.
 The battery is charged internally throughout the engine.